casangi/casadocs/docs/tasks/task_flagdata.rst

    .. warning:: **IMPORTANT**: This parameter assumes that timerange = t0 ~ t1,
       therefore it will not work if only t0 or t1 is given.

-   .. note:: **NOTE**: The most common use-case for tbuff is to apply the
+   .. note:: The most common use-case for tbuff is to apply the
       online flags that are created by importasdm when savecmds=True.
       The value of a regular time buffer should be *tbuff=0.5*max* (integration time).